By The Coach, Contributing Editor

 9) Butane Grill Lighters (Photo # 12)

 If you have a Coleman stove or lantern, this is the only way to light them easily, as far as I am concerned.
 They just make life a little easier.
 I keep a new one inside my Coleman Stove.
-You can also use them to start your camp fire but I consider that cheating.
+You can also use them to start your camp fire.
 This lighter uses a pezeo igniter to light the butane.

 10) Ferrocerium Rod Fire Starter (Photo # 13)